 Adventist Youth Ministries Committee-The Adventist Youth Ministries (AYM) Committee is the umbrella organization in the church for the general planning of the youth ministry program.
-(See pp. 133, 134.)
-The AYM Committee includes the following church-elected officers: Young Adults leader, Public Campus Ministries leader/coordinator, Ambassador leader, Pathfinder director, Adventurer director, plus the personal ministries leader, youth Sabbath School division leader, children's ministries leader, health ministries leader, principal of the school, the AYM sponsor, and the pastor.
+(See pp. 139-140.)
+The AYM Committee includes the following church-elected officers: Young

+Adults leader, Public Campus Ministries leader/coordinator, Ambassador leader, Pathfinder director, Adventurer director, plus the personal ministries leader, youth Sabbath School division leader, children's ministries leader, health ministries leader, principal of the school, the AYM advisor, and the pastor.
+The Young Adults leader, Ambassador leader, Pathfinder director, Adventurer director, and Public Campus Ministries leader are members of the church board.

 If there are no distinct Ambassador ministry or young adults ministries established in the church, or until such time as they are established, the AYM Committee will plan for the senior youth ministry to include both age groups.

 In parts of the world where there is no Pathfinder or Adventurer ministry, or until such time as they are organized, the AYM Committee will plan for appropriate activities for the junior youth.

-The AYM leader (formerly known as the AYS director), who is a member of the board, chairs this committee.
+The Young Adults leader may chair the AYM Committee.
 The committee should meet as necessary to develop short- and long-range goals and plans for a successful ministry.
-(See Notes, #18, pp. 177, 178.)
+(See Notes, #19, p.
+184.)